Setup

 pecl install xdebug

-For each version you installed update the php.ini
+For each version, you have installed update the php.ini

 code /usr/local/etc/php/7.4/php.ini